Javi Guerra (footballer, born 1982)

 Javier "Javi" Guerra Rodríguez ([xaˈβjeɾ ˈxaβi ˈɣera roˈðɾiɣeθ]; born 15 March 1982) is a Spanish former professional footballer who played as a striker.

 He amassed Segunda División totals of 247 games and 86 goals over eight seasons, representing in the competition Cádiz, Granada 74, Alavés, Levante, Valladolid and Rayo Vallecano.
 He added 120 matches and 40 goals in La Liga, with Valencia, Valladolid, Málaga and Rayo.

 Club career

 Early years and Valencia

 Guerra was born in Vélez-Málaga, Andalusia.
-After beginning professionally with lowly Motril CF in Segunda División B, he appeared sporadically for neighbouring Cádiz CF in the following season, after which he moved to La Liga with Valencia CF.
+After beginning professionally with lowly Motril CF in the Segunda División B, he appeared sporadically for neighbouring Cádiz CF in the following season, after which he moved to La Liga with Valencia CF.

 Guerra's stay with the Che would be quite unassuming, as he only managed to appear twice in the league in three years, totalling slightly more than ten minutes in a 3–0 loss at Getafe CF and a 3–2 home win against RCD Espanyol.

 Released in June 2007, Guerra resumed his career in the Segunda División, with consecutive relegations with Granada 74 CF and Deportivo Alavés (the latter already owned by RCD Mallorca, which also loaned the player for the 2009–10 campaign, to Levante UD).